 In politics, those who want to go to war are called “hawks” while those who pursue diplomacy are “doves”.
 (The terminology goes back to the War of 1812 between the USA and Britain – JSTOR Daily – or to the Cuban missile crisis – New Republic.)
 There are no actual hawks, with sharp beaks and talons, used in murals to represent the paramilitary activity of republican groups during the Troubles.
 Instead, volunteers and their weapons are portrayed and, in terms of metaphorical birds, the phoenix and the lark stand in for the hawk.
 The phoenix in (pre-peace) republican muraling symbolises the (Provisional) IRA and harkens back to the 1916 Rising, while the lark is an image used by Bobby Sands and represents political prisoners, and both can be used to symbolise resistance generally.

-After the peace process the dove disappears.
-Unlike the guns, the lark and the phoenix return to murals.
-What happens to the lark and the phoenix is that they come to symbolise historical volunteers and historical prisoners, those who lived and died before a negotiated peace was contemplated by republicans.
-It represents the hunger strikers in the few murals in which it does appear during this period.
+After the peace process the dove disappears and the lark and the phoenix return to murals, but they symbolise historical volunteers and historical prisoners, those who lived and died before a negotiated peace was contemplated by republicans.
 Indeed, since republican prisoners are released as a result of the Good Friday Agreement, the lark can only bear a commemorative meaning.

 So strong is this association between the lark and the non-conforming prisoners before the peace process that murals from relating to prisoners after the peace (from so-called “dissident” groups) do not use the lark to represent prisoners but only barbed wire.

 This page documents the murals featuring the phoenix, lark, and dove and attempts to make the case for the theses above.